 The J-1 Student Intern program allows Tufts departments to host students attending overseas institutions for experiential learning and work-based internship opportunities at a Tufts.
-Internship arrangements may be pursuant to an exchange agreement or memorandum of understanding with an overseas institution or arranged on an individual basis, but in all cases the decision to host a student intern must have both department and school Dean approval.
-Among the most salient features of the J-1 Student Intern program are the following:
+Internship arrangements may be a part of an exchange agreement or memorandum of understanding between Tufts and an overseas institution, or arranged on an individual basis.
+In all cases the decision to host a student intern must have both department and school Dean approval.

 Participants must be currently enrolled and in good standing at an accredited postsecondary institution of higher education outside the US